swcarpentry/shell-novice/setup.md

 In the lesson, you will find out how to access the data in this folder.

 > ## Where to type commands: How to open a new shell
-> The `shell` is a program that enables us to send commands to the computer and recive output.
+> The `shell` is a program that enables us to send commands to the computer and receive output.
 It is also referred to as the `terminal` or `command line`.
 >
 > Some computers include a default Unix Shell program.
 > The steps below describe some methods for identifying and opening a Unix Shell program if you already have one installed.